 Our school is on a continuing journey to grow our restorative justice practices and create an inclusive, anti-racist community.
 This is hard work, and there are constant challenges, but we have continued to push forward and make progress.
-Although the pandemic has changed much, we are continuing to dedicate resources to making sure every member of our community feels a sense of belonging and is both physically and emotionally safe.
+We are continuing to dedicate resources to making sure every member of our community feels a sense of belonging and is both physically and emotionally safe.